RaktimJS/boron/USERGUIDE.md

 - `[]` suffix: Array/list field
 - Use `__end__` to close each object definition
 - Automatic indentation of nested objects by 4 spaces
+- Enter the same field name again under the same hierarchy to remove it

 ---